 You can use it to:

 - Organize your thoughts.
-Your notes, web clippings, images, and audio recordings are in one place, easily searchable for future reference.
+Your notes, web clippings, images, and audio recordings are in one place and easily searchable for future reference.

 - Boost productivity.
 Create to-do lists, set reminders, and collaborate with others on projects, streamlining your workflow.